coolcorn/b-space/index.md

 ## April 8, 2013 B-SPACE Public Hearing

-If you missed the B-SPACE Public Hearing on April 8, you can watch it on YouTube:
+If you missed the B-SPACE Public Hearing on April 8, you can watch it at http://www.youtube.com/watch?v=nVKleqdk-EA

 <iframe width="560" height="315" src="http://www.youtube.com/embed/nVKleqdk-EA" frameborder="0" allowfullscreen></iframe>